containerbuildsystem/atomic-reactor/docs/build_json.md

 ## build.json

-If you want to take advantage of _inner_ part logic of dock, you can do that pretty easily.
+If you want to take advantage of _inner_ part logic of Atomic Reactor, you can do that pretty easily.
 All you need to know, is the structure of json, which is used within build container.
 Here it is:

 ```json
 {